Welcome to Manhattan

-It’s New York’s most famous borough, a place that draws new residents, professionals, visitors, politicians, and tourists from around the globe, a place where nightlife, entertainment, business, economics, and finance convene.
+It’s New York’s most famous borough, a place that draws new residents, professionals, visitors, politicians, and tourists from around the globe.
+A place where nightlife, entertainment, business, economics, and finance converge into the world's most famous metropolis.
 It’s Manhattan, the heart of New York City.

 Living in Manhattan

-In Manhattan, life’s usually without a car.
-Public transportation is so extensive, and the borough is so walkable, it can actually be much more inconvenient to drive than to simply hop on the subway.
-NYC Subway has over 150 stations in Manhattan.
-The Port Authority Trans-Hudson (PATH) links Manhattan to New Jersey.
-Commuter rail connects to Long Island and new Jersey via Long Island Rail Road, Metro-North Railroad, and NJ Transit.
+Most residents in Manhattan don't use cars to get around.
+An expansive public transportation network and easily traversable sidewalks make it easy to commute just about anywhere—in fact, it can actually be much more inconvenient to drive than to simply hop on the subway.
+In total, the NYC Subway has over 150 stations in Manhattan, while the Port Authority Trans-Hudson (PATH) links Manhattan to New Jersey.
+Commuter rail connects to Long Island and New Jersey via Long Island Rail Road, Metro-North Railroad, and NJ Transit.
 There’s also the NYC Bus run by MTA New York City Transit, the NYC Ferry to NJ, and the Staten Island Ferry.

 There's no place quite like Manhattan, and we'd love to help you track down your next home or rental in the Big Apple!
 Take a look at our resources below, or contact BRP today for additional information.

 Selling a home in Manhattan?
 We can certainly help you out with that, too!